ge00rg/website-heroku/README.md

 ---
 ```

-layout is always post_event.
-Title, date, speaker, location and affiliation (of the speaker) are self-explanatory. **It is important that the date (which can, but does not have to contain a time) is always written in the same format (like written here).**
+layout is always set to 'post_event'. `title`, `date`, `speaker`, `location` and `affiliation` (of the speaker) are self-explanatory. **It is important that the date (which can, but does not have to contain a time) is always written in the same format (as written above).** Note that in `date` the time `00:00` will not work (it will not get displayed).

-Priority is an optional entry that requires some more explanation.
+`priority` is an optional entry that requires some more explanation.
 The home page of the website always displays the three next events.
 Usually that is good enough, but sometimes we want to advertise important events early, even if they lie far in the future and are not among the three next ones.
 In that case we can set priority to a date, and after this date passes, this event is considered as having priority, meaning that is is displayed on the home page regardless of how far in the future it lies.

 <a name="rest"></a>
 ## 9. Jobs, Contact and Downloads